eslint/eslint/docs/rules/switch-final-break.md

 # Checks whether the final clause of a switch statement ends in unnecessary `break;`. (switch-final-break)

 The final clause of a switch statement can end with an unnecessary `break;` statement, which can lead to inconsistency within a codebase.
-This rule improve codebase consistency by preventing this last `break;` statement.
+This rule improves codebase consistency by requiring or disallowing this last `break;` statement.

 ## Options